vismaychuriwala/OpenGJK-GPU/README.md

 cd OpenGJK-GPU
 ```

-Then use these commands to build and run the example:
+Then use these commands to build the examples:

 **On Windows:**
 ```cmd